A balancing act: Supporting the arts in Canada

 Changing political priorities, diversifying populations, and increasing movement of immigrants and refugees across EU borders will continue to challenge the idea of a singular cultural identity supported by the state.

-Canada’s mixed model: strengths and challenges
+Canada’s mixed model: Strengths and challenges

 Canada’s model has been fairly robust in developing the arts across the country.
 Today, we have outstanding artists in all art forms and innovative arts organizations from coast to coast to coast.